 Qatar Airways is an award-winning airline, with a 5-star rating from Skytrax – the international air transport rating organisation.
 It was named Skytrax's Airline of the Year for five out of the last ten years, with the most recent accolade secured in 2019.

-The first airline to be granted 5-Star COVID-19 Airline Safety Rating, Qatar Airways is an industry leader for both aviation standards and customer experience.
-In reflection, it is also the world's fastest growing airline.
+The first airline to be granted 5-Star COVID-19 Airline Safety Rating, Qatar Airways is an industry leader in both aviation standards and customer experience.
+In reflection, it is also the world's fastest-growing airline.